 Arkansas Tech University complies with all applicable state and federal laws including, but not limited to, Title VI and Title VII of the Civil Rights Act of 1964 as amended, Title IX of the Educational Amendments of 1972, Section 503 of the Rehabilitation Act of 1973, Section 504 of the Rehabilitation Act Amendments of 1974, Age Discrimination Act, Vietnam Era Veterans Readjustment Assistance Act, Uniformed Services Employment and Reemployment Act, the Civil Rights Restoration Act of 1987, the Americans with Disabilities Act of 1990, and the Civil Rights Act of 1991.
-Responsibility for implementation and compliance with this Non-Discrimination Policy has been delegated to Bob Freeman, Affirmative Action officer who can be reached by emailing rfreeman18@atu.edu or calling 479-968-0396.
+Responsibility for implementation and compliance with this Non-Discrimination Policy has been delegated to Christina Stolarz, Affirmative Action officer who can be reached by emailing cstolarz@atu.edu or affirmative.action@atu.edu or calling 479-968-0396.